derek-knox/Notes/Introduction to Networking by Charles Severance.md

   - IMAP (143/220/993) - Mail Retrieval

 ## Secure Transport Layer
-- Since the Link/Internetworking/Transport layers were built for effeciency of sending packets, and not securing the data in those packets, the application layer becomes responsible for securing data.
-Essentially, a client must encrypt data before sending and the server must decrypt the data.
-For the case of WiFi for example anyone can sit and listen in a coffeeshop for all the various packets that are being sent.
-They can be read as well, however if the data is encrypted, it can be much more difficult to read the packet data.
+- Since the Link/Internetworking/Transport layers were built for effeciency of sending packets, and not securing the data in those packets, a new partial layer (SSL/TLS) became responsible for securing data.
+Essentially, a client must opt-in to encrypting data before sending and the server must decrypt the data.
+For the case of WiFi for example anyone can sit and listen in a coffeeshop for all the various packets that are being sent over the radio waves.
+The packets can be read as well if the data is not encrypted.
+- The *Secure Sockets Layer (SSL)* or *Transport Layer Security (TLS)* is a partial layer between the Transport layer and the Application layer that adds opt-in security to the Four-Layer TCP/IP Model
 - *encrypt* - encoding plain text to cipher text
 - *decrypt* - decoding cipher text to plain text
 - Two types of secret keys: